OrenKogan/goldenRoute/README.md

 	7 Input Fields:
 		Top 4: Missile data (Latitude, Longitude, Speed, Radius) Bottom 3: Safe zone data (Latitude, Longitude, Radius)

+  	Red inputs are for the enemy missile, green for the safe zone

 **Flight Data Sources**
 This application utilizes the OpenSky API to retrieve flights within the missile's range.